 We used the following key assumptions to measure the post-employment benefit obligations and the net benefit plans cost for the DB pension plans and OPEB plans.
-These assumptions are long-term, which is consistent with the nature of postemployment benefit plans.
+These assumptions are long-term, which is consistent with the nature of post-employment benefit plans.

+DB pension plans and OPEB plans

-FOR THE YEAR ENDED DECEMBER 31 2023 2022
+For the year ended December 31 2023 2022

 Post-employment benefit obligations

-Discount rate 4.6 % 5.3 %
+Discount rate 4.6% 5.3%

-Rate of compensation increase 2.25 % 2.25 %
+Rate of compensation increase 2.25% 2.25%

-Cost of living indexation rate (1) 1.6 % 1.6 %
+Cost of living indexation rate (1) 1.6% 1.6%

 Life expectancy at age 65 (years) 23.4 23.3